VulcanJS/vulcan-next/docs/features.md

  ### Others

-Redirection demo for private pages => demo a page that is not available for Example, and redirect to home with an HTTP request
-Cookies during server render
 Remove debug routes from bundle
 Pure JS support (no TS), in cypress, in code, in storybook, in jest...
 PErformance testing?